dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 - psychosocial churn in sociohierchical structures is a tool of power
-  - this is because people reorient themselves to the information available to them, but not all information becomes available to everyone immediately. there is always delay in convergence and informational convergence is never total.
+  - this is because people reorient themselves to the information available to them, but not all information becomes available to everyone immediately. there is always informational dissonance, delayed convergence and the informational convergence is never total.

 - most people don't understand social physics. it would never occur to